 By doing so, it is much simpler to pull in and out of the gas stations and not need to worry about crossing lanes of traffic.
 Whenever I was taking a longer drive and knew I would need to fill up at some point, I would look at the route on Google Maps and then pinpoint a couple gas station options that were on the left hand side.

 8) Road Closures

-One thing I just did not realize coming into my trip is that New Zealand does experience road closures due to slips from time to time – usually during/after heavy rainfall.
+One thing I just did not realize about driving in New Zealand it that there are road closures due to slips from time to time – usually during/after heavy rainfall.
 A slip is basically when the rocks from above landslide onto the lanes of traffic blocking cars from getting past.

 So just to be certain before you start a drive, check the New Zealand Road Closures website to make sure all is looking good.

 9) Viewpoints & Lookouts

 You cannot drive New Zealand’s roads without admiring the vast beauty that you are traveling through.
 Yes, it can be distracting at times so always keep your eyes on the road!
 But no worries, you will constantly see signs for “Scenic Lookouts” throughout the country.

 These are places that are actually safe to pull over in with multiple spaces for cars.
 I experienced countless times when drivers tried to pull over on the side of the road for “unofficial viewpoints” with their car basically still in the lane – do not do this!!